Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 Speeding was a factor in 29% of all traffic fatalities in 2022, killing 12,151, or an average of over 33 people on a typical day.
 The total number of fatal motor-vehicle crashes attributable to speeding was 10,922.
 A crash is considered speeding-related if the driver was charged with a speeding-related offense or if racing, driving too fast for conditions, or exceeding the posted speed limit was indicated as a contributing factor in the crash.

 2022 speeding related deaths decreased by 2.8%, following two consecutive years of increases.
 The percent of deaths involving speeding (29%) is above the historic low set in 2019 when 26% of deaths involved speeding.
-Speeding-related deaths increased 19% in 2020 and another 9% in 2021, resulting in the most deaths recorded since 2007.
+Speeding-related deaths increased 19% in 2020 and another 9% in 2021, resulting in the most deaths recorded since 2007. *

+* taken from NSC Injury Facts [Speeding Stats](https://injuryfacts.nsc.org/motor-vehicle/motor-vehicle-safety-issues/speeding/)

 ## SIPDE
  Scan Identify Predict Decide Execute